 Answer

-From "Sonnet 18," the opening line often quoted is "Shall I compare thee to a summer's day?"
-In "Sonnet 116," the most frequently referenced lines are "Love is not love / Which alters when it alteration finds."
-These two lines are staples at weddings and in conversations about the nature of commitment.
+From "Sonnet 18," the opening line asks, "Shall I compare you to a summer's day?"
+In "Sonnet 116," there's the line, "Love is not love / Which alters when it alteration finds," which is frequently quoted at weddings to define commitment.

 Answer